dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/quickguide-designer/principles/animations.md

 1. To gain and foster consistency in the experience of animations
 2. To give a deeper understanding in why and when we should animate
 3. To guide and help designers and developers making user centric animations
+4. To enhance generally the universal design related user experience for all kinds of people, including those with cognitive challenges.

 ## Micro-Interactions